PPontarolo/10-Math-Questions-Generator/README.md

 ## Quick Summary
 In this project, I was the Head Coder and I designed the code to randomly give the user 10 math questions. the user can choose what kind of math problems they want to practice on and the code will keep track of how many you get correct.

+## Zip file
+In the Zip file you are going to find our final report paper by my partner and the code files